 Strategies Measurements What it will look like All learners understand and take ownership of our school-wide vision and values - "REAL" (Respect, Excellence, Attitude & Life-Long Learning).
 All staff create Move to Tier 2 of the PB4L school-wide programme including a revamp of the school-wide reward system.
-To work with the school's property liaison (MOE) to provide a safe, highly functional and attractive environment for the school community.
+To work with the school's property liaison (MOE) to provide a safe, highly functional, and attractive environment for the school community.
 Teachers involved in 'Mindfulness' PLD.
-Provide opportunities for students to enhance Students will know what is expected of them at school and what they can expect Five- and Ten-year property development plans are regularly reviewed and tasks completed Staff and Student satisfactions survey shows 80% satisfaction with school facilities Students take ownership of their environment (Student art work and student designed, and planted gardens their learning environment.Raise the profile in the community of Manurewa are displayed throughout the school environment) positive aspect of the community.
+Provide opportunities for students to enhance their learning environment.
+Raise the profile in the community of Manurewa South students.
+Students will know what is expected of them at school and what they can expect Five- and Ten-year property development plans are regularly reviewed, and tasks completed Staff and Student satisfactions survey shows 80% satisfaction with school facilities Students take ownership of their environment (Student artwork and student designed, and planted gardens are displayed throughout the school environment) A place that students feel safe, valued, and have a sense of ownership.
+The physical appearance of the school is improved both internally and externally.
+Students, staff, and community express satisfaction with the school environment.
+The community see Manurewa South School as a positive aspect of the community.